junxit/us-congress-bills-109/metadata.md

 - 2006-04-03 — Introduced in Senate
 - 2006-04-03 — Referred to the Committee on Health, Education, Labor, and Pensions.
 - 2006-04-03 — Sponsor introductory remarks on measure. (text of measure as introduced: CR S2735-2736)
+- 2006-07-31 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text as passed Senate: CR S8475-8476)
+- 2006-07-31 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text as passed Senate: CR S8475-8476)
+- 2006-07-31 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent. (consideration: CR S8475)
+- 2006-07-31 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent.(consideration: CR S8475)